gridsome/gridsome.org/docs/server-api.md

 ## api.createManagedPages(fn)

 Create, update and remove pages programmatically from nodes or other data.
-Unlike the createPages hook, this hook will only run once and pages will not be garbage collected.
+Unlike `createPages`, this hook will only run once and pages will not be garbage collected.

 ```js
 module.exports = function (api) {